-At the Rangitata zone substation, we do not meet our security standards.
-There is no N-1 security due to the 11 kV bus coupler operated normally open.
-Also there is only N-1 security on the 33 kV sub-transmission feeders to Rangitata zone substation for loads less than 10 MW.
+At the Rangitata zone substation, there is only N-1 security on the 33 kV sub-transmission feeders to Rangitata zone substation for loads less than 10 MW.
 A detailed engineering investigation will be undertaken next year to establish options to ensure we will continue to meet our security standards.

-The low voltage (230/400 V) reticulation in urban areas of Temuka and Geraldine are starting to show challenges in regard to voltage levels.
+The low voltage (230/400 V) reticulation in urban areas of Temuka and Geraldine are starting to show challenges regarding voltage levels.
 Information is starting to surface that the voltage levels are on the high side.
-This can cause problems for distributed generation, in particular, solar panels.
+This can cause problems for distributed generation, in particular solar panels.
 This is also a challenge for the many hut communities in the area.
 A project has been initiated to establish the extent of the challenges and then determine options to resolve any challenges identified.
-In the meantime the Hut community reticulation has been added as a congested area for distributed generation and published on our website in accordance with part 6 of the Electricity Industry Participation Code27.
+In the meantime, the Hut community reticulation has been added as a congested area for distributed generation and published on our website in accordance with part 6 of the Electricity Industry Participation Code32.